rcarrata/ocp4-network-security/docs/egress-firewall-ovn.md

 Address: 54.204.56.156
 ```

-## Configure the Egress Firewall to Allow only Google's DNS
+## Configure the Egress Firewall to Allow only Google's DNS IP

 * Allow only Google DNS in the namespace of egress-test: